Real-VeerSandhu/Options-Trading-Simulator/README.md

 - Lock-free concurrent updates
 - Minimal cache misses through strategic memory alignment
 ### Motivation
 Having gained significant experience with C++ through my computer science courses at the University of Waterloo, and being exposed to financal markets as a Software Engineering Intern at a Scotiabank Global Wealth, I was inspired to explore the world of derivatives from a technical perspective.
-This project allowed me to leverage my knowledge of low-level computing and probability while diving deeper into modern C++ features and performance optimization, providing me with an introduction to the development style used in high-frequency trading.
+This project allowed me to apply my knowledge of low-level computing and probability to a high-frequency trading application, while learning about modern C++ features and performance optimization.